Indian Census Rolls and Federal Population Censuses

 Indian Census Rolls, 1885–1940

 Agents and superintendents at American Indian reservations annually submitted census rolls starting in 1885.
-These rolls include individuals and families who maintained a formal connection with Federally recognized tribes.
-To research these records, you will need the name of the individual or family.
+These rolls include individuals and families who maintained a formal connection with federally recognized tribes.

-Compared to the Population Census, the questions found on the Indian Census Rolls and the process for collecting the information were not standardized, and therefore vary between years, tribes, and agents and superintendents.
-Please note: there is not a census for every reservation or every tribe for every year.
+Compared to the population census, the questions found on the Indian Census Rolls and the process for collecting the information were not standardized, and therefore vary between years, tribes, and agents and superintendents.
+Annual censuses were discontinued in 1940.

-Federal Population Censuses, 1790-1940
+Federal Population Censuses, 1790–1950